North America is a vast continent with a rich history. Discover fascinating facts about North America’s geography, history and culture.

 At 282 feet below sea level, Death Valley in California is the lowest point in North America.
 Death Valley’s ominous name was earned from early lost pioneers.
 While all but one lived, they assumed this foreboding desert would be their final resting place.

-Largest Country in North America
+The Largest Country in North America Is Canada

 If you thought the United States was the largest country in North America, you are wrong.
 The largest country in North America is Canada at 3.855 million square miles, but not by much.
 Additionally, Canada is also the second-largest country in the world, second only to Russia.
 The United States comes in third.

-Longest River in North America
+The Missouri Is the Longest River in North America

-Highest Mountain in North America
+Denali Is the Highest Mountain in North America

-Largest Freshwater Lake
+The Largest Freshwater Lake is Lake Superior

 North America Doesn’t Landlock

-Another interesting fact about North America is that it doesn’t have any landlocked countries or countries that don’t touch the ocean.
+Another interesting fact about North America is that it doesn’t have any landlocked countries, or countries that don’t touch the ocean.
 All the countries in the entire continent touch an ocean.

 North America Facts You Didn’t Know